ftenario/ansible-scripts/README.md

   * =>  ansible 2.4.2.0

 * Requirements
-⋅⋅* A freshly installed Debian Linux (Debian 8+) ⋅⋅⋅Install sudo package
+  * A freshly installed Debian Linux (Debian 8+)
+    * Install sudo package
-⋅⋅⋅Install ssh package
+    * Install ssh package
-⋅⋅⋅Configure IP Address to static
+    * Configure IP Address to static
-⋅⋅⋅Add user "deployer"
+    * Add user "deployer"
-⋅⋅⋅Configure visudo to use no password. (i.e NOPASSWORD=ALL)
+    * Configure visudo to use no password. (i.e NOPASSWORD=ALL)

-⋅⋅* A configured user in linux server (ie. "deployer")
+  * A configured user in linux server (ie. "deployer")

-⋅⋅* A public/private key for the "deployer" user
+  * A public/private key for the "deployer" user
-⋅⋅⋅To generate a key, open a terminal in your MacOS and type:
+    * To generate a key, open a terminal in your MacOS and type:
-⋅⋅⋅$ ssh-keygen -t rsa -b 2048
+    * $ ssh-keygen -t rsa -b 2048
-⋅⋅⋅Follow the instructions to create a key.
+    * Follow the instructions to create a key.

-⋅⋅* Upload the public key to the Linux server.
+  * Upload the public key to the Linux server.
-⋅⋅⋅To upload the key to the server:
+    * To upload the key to the server:
-⋅⋅⋅$ ssh-copy-id deployer@<IP>
+    * $ ssh-copy-id deployer@<IP>

-⋅⋅⋅Try to login to the server:
+    * Try to login to the server:
-⋅⋅⋅$ ssh deployer@<IP>
+    * $ ssh deployer@<IP>
-⋅⋅⋅You should not be asked for a password
+    * You should not be asked for a password